-In summer 2004 the management team of Investment Bank Trust (former Trust & Investment Bank), led by the board chairman of both banks Ilya Yurov, wrapped up the acquisition of the title to controlling stakes in Bank Trust and Menatep SPb from their previous owners.
+In summer 2004, executives at Investment Bank Trust (former Trust & Investment Bank), led by the board chairman of both banks Ilya Yurov, wrapped up the acquisition of the title to controlling stakes in Bank Trust and Menatep SPb from their previous owners.
 As a result, the title to a 99.3% stake in Menatep SPb was assigned from MFO Menatep to Investment Bank Trust executives.
-In March 2005 the lender was renamed National Bank Trust, it moved from Saint Petersburg to Moscow in November 2006, and two years later the bank wrapped up the long-announced takeover of Investment Bank Trust.
+In March 2005, the lender was renamed National Bank Trust, was relocated from Saint Petersburg to Moscow in November 2006, and two years later the bank wrapped up the long-announced takeover of Investment Bank Trust.

-At present, the lending institutions major shareholder is Management Company Trust CJSC (93.77%), whose beneficial owners, according to the intricate ownership structure, are the banks board members Ilya Yurov, Sergei Belyaev and Nikolai Fetisov.
-Ilya Yurov directly holds nearly a 4.5% interest in National Bank Trust.
-The banks minority shareholders include Merrill Lynch & Co., Inc., an investment arm of Bank of America (the worlds largest investment bank until 2008).
-It should be noted that the banks management was interested in taking on board an outside investor, oil producer Rosneft was mentioned in particular.
-At a board meeting held by National Bank Trust on December 2013, 2013 it was decided to upsize the lenders charter capital by issuing and placing additional common registered non-documentary shares.
-Should the additional shares be floated in full, the lending institutions charter capital will jump 25%.
+Until late December 2014 the lending institutions majority shareholder was Trust Management Company (93.77%) whose owners, according to quite an intricate ownership structure, were the banks board members Ilya Yurov, Sergei Belyaev and Nikolai Fetisov.
+Ilya Yurov directly held a 4.5% interest in National Bank Trust.
+Notably, the banks management was interested in taking an investor on board, specifically oil major Rosneft was mentioned.
+In December 2013, the lending institutions board of directors decided to upsize charter capital by issuing additional common registered non-documentary shares.
+The banks charter capital should have increase by 25% if the additional shares are placed in full.